 Start Run API

-The Start Run API allows you to programmatically trigger test runs for your projects.
+The Start Run API allows you to programmatically trigger test runs for your project.
 This endpoint is particularly useful for integrating QA.tech testing into your CI/CD pipelines and custom automation workflows.
-The Start Run API provides a single endpoint to create new test runs:

 Authentication